Lenders prioritize reliable income sources and stable employment

 Usually, to apply for a Spanish mortgage as a non-resident, there are several key documents you will need to provide.
 These include:

-1. National Identity Document or passport: you will need to submit a valid passport or identification document.
+You will need to submit a valid passport or identification document.
 If you're a Spanish citizen, you'll need to provide your Spanish DNI.

 2. Proof of income